DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs-openfeature.md

 Installation is complete when ALL of the following are true:

-- ✅ OpenFeature SDK and DevCycle provider packages installed
+- ✅ OpenFeature NestJS SDK and DevCycle NestJS provider packages installed
 - ✅ SDK key is configured (via env file OR temporary hardcode with TODO)
-- ✅ OpenFeature module created with proper NestJS patterns
-- ✅ OpenFeature initialized with DevCycle provider
+- ✅ OpenFeature initialized with DevCycle NestJS provider
 - ✅ Application starts without errors
 - ✅ Log shows successful initialization
 - ✅ User has been informed about next steps (no flags created yet)